Can Foreigners Buy Property in Bali?

 For villas and land, the key legal documents are:

-- SHGB (Sertifikat Hak Guna Bangunan): building rights certificate for PT PMA holdings
+- SHGB (Sertifikat Hak Guna Bangunan), the building rights certificate for PT PMA holdings

 Due Diligence Checklist